Everything You Need To Know About Solar Lights

 Like any outdoor feature you add to your landscape, solar lights are exposed to the elements day in and day out.
 While many solar lighting options you’ll find at your nearest big-box store won’t hold up to temperature fluctuations (especially cold winters), many high-caliber solar lights are rated for constant outdoor use.
 You can leave them outdoors all year round, no matter how low the temperatures dip.

-While it’s true that solar lights work best in warm weather with abundant sunshine, you can still count on your lights burning bright throughout the winter, as long as you keep the solar panels free from snow, ice or other debris, so that they can soak up the sun’s rays.
+While it’s true that solar lights work best in warm weather with abundant sunshine, you can still count on your lights to burn bright throughout the winter, as long as you keep the solar panels free from snow, ice, or other debris so that they can soak up the sun’s rays.

 Do solar lights charge when turned off?